Fortnite Chapter 7 Season 3 Sprites: Every Sprite, Ability, and Drop Rate

 Sprite Dust, summon costs, and drop rates at a glance

 Costs and drop rates follow the rarity ladder.
-Base versions get cheaper to summon and easier to find the lower the rarity, while Gold and Gummy variants always cost more and drop less:
+Base versions get cheaper to summon and easier to find the lower the rarity, while the Gold, Gummy, and Galaxy variants always cost more and drop less:

 Frequently asked questions